Welcome Parents and Caregivers

-- Register your child in the 2017 Summer Reading Club: GAME ON program by completing the online registration form.
+- Register your child in the 2018 Summer Reading Club: CURIOUS CREATURES program by completing the online registration form.
 (Note: Libraries may also invite your child to register.
 It is okay to sign-up online and at your library!)

 - Encourage your children to participate in the online Summer Reading Club activities.
 The Summer Reading Club interactive website provides fun and engaging online activities such as book raves, writing competitions, games, recommended reading lists and links to other websites for children and their families.